s3cur3/brewerysites/_themes/brewery-base/docs/modern-brewery-theme-documentation.md

 2. Click the "Make columns" button <img src="img/btns/threecolumns.png" /> in the bank of editor buttons.
 3. Tell it to create a 1 column layout (type the number 1 and press enter).
 4. Replace the content that appears with your own.
+-->

 Configuring the Menus and Navigation
 ------------------------------------------------------

-As discussed in the previous section, this theme uses [the WordPress menu system](http://codex.wordpress.org/Appearance_Menus_SubPanel) for its navigation menus.
+As discussed previously, this theme uses [the WordPress menu system](http://codex.wordpress.org/Appearance_Menus_SubPanel) for its navigation menus.

-To edit the navigation menu, open the Appearance > Menus page.
+To edit the navigation menu, open the Appearance > Menus page in the WordPress administration back-end.

 The navigation menu in the top right of the page is taken from the "Primary Navigation" theme location.
 Thus, to use a menu you have created in that position, you would simply: